RWS/studio-api-docs/apiconcepts/translationmemory/verifying_the_language_pair_support.md

 ```
 ***

-If the first line matches the regular expression, we can proceed to comparing the language combination that is indicated in the list file to the source/target languages that have been chosen in <Var:ProductName>.
+If the first line matches the regular expression, we can proceed to comparing the language combination that is indicated in the list file to the source/target languages that have been chosen in Var:ProductName.
 Depending on whether the language combination is matching or not, we return `True` or `False`.
 # [C#](#tab/tabid-3)
 ```cs
 if (langs[0].ToLower() == languageDirection.SourceCultureName.ToLower()